Meet the Team

 A few months back, Douglas broke his "space-bar thumb" on a mountain bike race.
 Not missing a beat, he slowly trained himself to press the space-bar with the other thumb.
 When Douglas isn't out on his mountain bike winning races and getting covered in Scottish mud, he's building the robust platform that keeps Distrify running day-to-day.
 Douglas has built social networks, online video platforms and all kinds of other web applications.
 He regularly contributes to the open source community and is a demon on both the bike and the keyboard.
 If you're ever wondering how Distrify manages to handle millions of simultaneous customers, you can ask Douglas, but I can't promise you'll understand the answer.
 He keeps Distrify going every day, with or without his right thumb.

 Where are we?

 We're spread around the world, and often on the move.
-So if you want to meet, we can make an appointment at the next major festival or market, or we may be able to visit you.
-Or if you want to trek up to Scotland, you can often find us in our office at GMAC in Glasgow's Trongate.
-Make an appointment before visiting.
+So if you want to meet, we can */ ?subject=Meeting%20Request">make an appointment at the next major festival or market, or we may be able to visit you.
+We also have offices in Glasgow, Edinburgh, Los Angeles, Tel Aviv and London. */ ?subject=Meeting%20Request">Let us know if you want to visit.

 Who’s backing us?